MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/how-to-delete-api-instances.md

 1. Open the [Azure Management Portal](https://portal.azure.com) and navigate to resource groups.

-1. Find the resource group containing the MAKES API instance by searching for the "HostName" parameter used for host deployment(DeployHost command).
+1. Find the resource group containing the MAKES API instance by searching for the **HostName** parameter used for host deployment(DeployHost command).

 1. Select and open the resource group containing the MAKES API instance.

     You should see the following MAKES API instance resources in the resource group:
     ![makes deployment resources](media/makes-deployment-resources.png)

-1. Select "Delete resource group" and follow the prompt to delete the API instance resource group.
+1. Select **Delete resource group** and follow the prompt to delete the API instance resource group.

 ## Delete the resource group associated with the MAKES API hosting image